 \section{Amplitude and spectral energy density of primordial GWs}

-In this section, we study the amplitude and spectral energy density of the stochastic gravitational waves in the squeezed vacuum state.
-The amplitude of stochastic gravitational waves can be determined with Eq.(\ref{hkbe}).
+In this section, we study the amplitude and spectral energy density of the primordial gravitational waves in the squeezed vacuum state.
+The amplitude of primordial gravitational waves can be determined with Eq.\eqref{hkbe}.